-Fact: The Tarot as we know it was born in the North of Italy – first as playing cards – then developed in France where it became the iconic fortune telling tool that we know.
+The Tarot as we know it was born in Northern Italy.
+It was a simple playing cards deck later developed in France into the iconic fortune telling tool that we know.

 The minor arcana, sometimes called pip cards, was known and used before the major arcana.
-This is somehow funny as most people today associate Tarot with the famous major characters first.
+It’s funny since most people today associate Tarot with the famous major characters first.
 The minor arcana started off as a playing deck of cards traced back to the 14th Century in Italy.
 Rich families would play “tarocchi appropriati”.

 Most historical facts tend to lead to the following hypothesis: Tarot started as one more card game in Northern Italy in the early Middle Ages.
 It was then re-invented and re-designed in the South of France for the purpose of fortune telling from the 17th Century onwards with the making of the Tarot of Jean Noblet and Jacques Vieville (1650), the Tarot of Jean Dodal (early 1700) and the Tarot of Nicolas Conver (approx. 1760).
 These set the foundations for all decks to come.

-Both France and Italy were, as the cards righteously reflect, very religious countries.
+Both France and Italy were, as the cards reflect, very religious countries.
 And the Catholic Church was extremely influential.
 It shows in the cards.
 It goes without saying that the church condemned the use of Tarot and associated its symbolisms with witchcraft and declared it heretic.
 Despite this condemnation, Tarot was continuously used in both countries, grew more and more popular with time and rapidly spread outside of their borders.

 EGYPTIAN OR LATIN?

 This freemason, amateur historian and Tarot enthusiast claimed in his most important piece of work (The Primeval World, Analyzed and Compared to the Modern World) that the origins of the Tarot were to be found in the ancient Egyptian culture.

-While this claim seems to have been more influenced by the trend of the time when all things Egyptians were starting to be extremely hype, rather than based on historical proof, it did help bring the Tarot back into fashion.
+While this claim seems to have been more influenced by the trend of the time when all things Egyptians were starting to be extremely hype, rather than based on historical proof, it did help bring Tarot back into fashion.

-The legend has it that she supposedly predicted a violent death to very important men like Robespierre or Marat, and that was arrested for predicting the death of Louis XVI and persecuted during the French Terror.
+The legend has it that she supposedly predicted a violent death to very important men like Robespierre or Marat, and that she was arrested for predicting the death of Louis XVI and persecuted during the French Terror.

 She was later trusted by no less than the French Empress Josephine, wife of Napoleon Bonaparte.
 But guess what?
 She either used regular playing cards that she would annotate, Tarot cards or nothing at all.
 No such thing as what is today called a “Lenormand” deck.

 She was passionate about oracles, cards and all fortune telling tools.
 It is yet unlikely that she ever did use or create anything like what is today known – and sold – as the Lenormand oracle.

 THE ENGLISH WAVE

 The immense British Empire was blooming.
-So the fashion in London would inevitably influence the entire Western world.
-And an interest for all things occult was growing.
+The fashion in London would inevitably influence the entire Western world.
+And an interest for all things occult was growing in town.
 Artists, writers and beautiful people were all drawn to occultism and fortune telling.

 There are many factors and many people who helped carry the tradition and knowledge of Tarot throughout the years and some of them will not be remembered by History.
-The way I see it, every person who learns Tarot, shares it and reads it for themselves or others add their little – yet vital – stone to this common effort.
+The way I see it, every person who learns Tarot, shares and reads it for themselves or others add their little – yet vital – stone to this common effort.